 The 2012-13 budget was balanced on the assumption that voters would approve new temporary sales and income tax increases.
 They did so by approving Proposition 30 on the November 2012 ballot.
 The 2013-14 budget was built on the continuation of these increases and was the first largely balanced in many years.

-However, the state still has significant debts consisting of loans from special funds, delayed mandate payments to schools and community colleges and other obligations incurred over the last decade in an effort to balance the budget in the face of a dramatic loss of revenue from the recession.
+Since then, the Governor and the Legislature have been working to reduce the burden of significant debts consisting of loans from special funds, delayed mandate payments to schools and community colleges and other obligations incurred over the last decade in an effort to balance the budget in the face of a dramatic loss of revenue from the recession.
 The Governor proposes to eliminate these debts by 2017-18.
 However, this would still leave significant outstanding liabilities for pensions and health care benefits for retired state employees.